dadangnh/iam/README.md

 ## Canonical source

-The canonical source of Wordlist Tool where all development takes place is [hosted on GitLab.com](https://gitlab.com/dadangnh/djp-iam).
+The canonical source of DJP IAM where all development takes place is [hosted on GitLab.com](https://gitlab.com/dadangnh/djp-iam).

 ## Requirements